 Track installation is ongoing on the elevated guideway.

-Track installation on the elevated guideway continues through Winter 2025 – includes intermittent night work – (click to view detailed notice)
+Rail track welding starting at elevated guideway in Spring 2025 – includes intermittent night work – (click to view detailed notice)

 Regular work hours are Monday to Saturday from 6 a.m. until 9 p.m.
 There may be occasional work on Sundays and holidays.